-How we manage your homeowners or condominium association in Bergton
+How we handle your homeowners or condominium association in Bergton

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to hand over your old passes before new passes can be issued.

 Landlord Reference

-- Before you put a renter in your rental in Bergton
+- Before you move a tenant into your rental property in Bergton

 - Collections and evictions